bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 She sent him a sad look.

 "I had a master once, who could turn every piece o' metal to an exact shape.
+He specialized in swords and blades, making some from the ground up, but also reforging and strengthenin' old swords of legends.
-Nothin' was too complicated, and nothing stood in his way, so we worked on all sort o' odd jobs no one else could complete.
+Nothin' was too complicated, and nothing stood in his way, so he, his son, and I, worked on all sort o' odd jobs no one else could complete.
-One day, however, he signed a magical contract to deliver som' rods te' withstand any force sent against it."
+One day, however, he signed a magical contract to deliver some rods to withstand any force sent against it."

 She drew a breath, and exhaled deeply.